neoclide/coc.nvim/Readme.md

 **Note:** use `:CocConfig` to edit the configuration file, completion & validation are supported after `coc-json` installed.

 ## Example vim configuration

+Configuration required to make coc.nvim easier to work with, since it doesn't change your key-mappings or vim options as much as possible to avoid conflict with your other plugins.

+**❗️Important**: some vim plugins could change your keymap, use command like `:verbose imap <tab>` to make sure your keymap take effect.

 ```vim
 " if hidden is not set, TextEdit might fail.